-Section 11 also creates a new unfair trade practice violation for certain cigarette and tobacco violations resulting in a cost to DCP.
-To meet the requirements of this section DCP will need to hire a drug control agent and a staff attorney for a salary and other expenses cost of \$215,804 in FY 26 and \$210,804 in FY 27, along with associated fringe benefit costs of \$82,562 per year.
-Currently, DCP does not enforce or have any authority over the cigarette and tobacco market.
+Section 12 creates a new unfair trade practice violation for certain electronic nicotine delivery systems or vapor product violations resulting in a cost to DCP.
+To meet the requirements of this section, DCP will need to hire a drug control agent and a staff attorney for a salary and other expenses cost of \$215,804 in FY 26 and \$210,804 in FY 27, along with associated fringe benefit costs of \$82,562 per year.
+This is anticipated to result in a significant increase in complaints and investigations.